ArthurCalvi/MCP-OpenAI-DeepResearch-/deep-research-cli.md

    - Clearly state that deep research has been initiated
    - Provide the expected completion time (approximately 10 minutes)
    - Explain what type of comprehensive information will be gathered
+   - Inform users that both results and detailed logs will be saved in the specified directory
    - Suggest productive activities while waiting for results

 4. **Proactive Research**: